WorkloadAutomation/ibm-workload-automation-chart/README.md

         helm uninstall <workload_automation_release_name> -n <workload_automation_namespace>

+### Enabling communication with the server using JWT

 If you want to install the agents without using certificates and also enable communication with the server through the JWT Token, add a secret with the engine credentials.
 Ensure the following parameters are set in the secret: